TerminalsandCoffee/Rafael-Martinez/README.md

 ### Hi there 👋 I'm Rafael - The creator of Terminals and Coffee
 - I’m interested in all things DevOps/Cloud computing.
-I am current a Technical Support Agent in the day, and a Cloud DevOps Engineer at night.
+I am currently a Technical Support Agent in the day, and a Cloud DevOps Engineer at night.
 - 🌱 I’m currently learning Python and AWS and have experience with Azure and PowerShell.
 - 📫 Check out my websites https://rafaelmartinez.cloud/ | https://madebyraf.tech